Canadian Warplanes 3: Hawker Hurricane

 Left to right, David Boyd, Brian Sheaver, Elsie MacGill and Mary Boyd watching the flight of a Hawker Hurricane aircraft at Canadian Car and Foundry Co. flying field in 1941.

-A major manufacturer of the Hurricane was Canadian Car and Foundry at their factory in Fort William (now Thunder Bay), Ontario.
-The facility's chief engineer, Elsie MacGill, became known as the "Queen of the Hurricanes".
-The initiative was commercially led rather than governmentally, but was endorsed by the British government; Hawker, having recognized that a major conflict was all but inevitable after the Munich Crisis of 1938, drew up preliminary plans to expand Hurricane production via a new factory in Canada.
+The Hawker company had recognized that a major conflict was all but inevitable after the Munich Crisis of 1938, and drew up preliminary plans to expand Hurricane production via a new factory in Canada.
 Under this plan, samples, pattern aircraft, and a complete set of design documents stored on microfilm, were shipped to Canada; the RCAF ordered 20 Hurricanes to equip one fighter squadron and two more were supplied to Canadian Car and Foundry as pattern aircraft but one probably did not arrive.
 The first Hurricane built at Canadian Car and Foundry was officially produced in February 1940.
 As a result, Canadian-built Hurricanes were shipped to Britain to participate in events such as the Battle of Britain.
 Canadian Car and Foundry (CCF) was responsible for the production of 1,451 Hurricanes.
 (Wikipedia)

 Canadian built Hurricanes

 Hurricane Mk.
 XII Canadian-built variant.
 Single-seat fighter and fighter-bomber.
 Powered by a 1,300 hp (969 kW) Packard Merlin 29.
 Initially armed with 12 0.303 in (7.7-mm) machine guns, but this was later changed to four 20-mm (.79 in) cannon.
+400 were built for the RCAF with B wings.
+150 were sent to the UK.
+(Geoffrey Sinclair)

 Hurricane Mk.
 XIIA Canadian-built variant.
 Single-seat fighter and fighter-bomber.
 An order for 400 Mk.
 II airframes for the RCAF powered by a 1,300 hp (970 kW) Packard Merlin 29, armed with eight 0.303 in (7.7-mm) machine guns, with production starting in June 1942.
 150 were sent to Britain in 1943 either engineless or fitted with a Merlin 28.
 Also a batch of 30 RAF order Mk.
 II airframes was retained in Canada in late 1941 and initially fitted with Merlin III became Mk.
 XII when later fitted with Merlin 29.
+The Mk.
+XIIA were the survivors of the 50 CCF-built 50 Sea Hurricanes retained in Canada and 30 Mk.
+I from CCF orders for the UK transferred to the RCAF when they were upgraded from Merlin III to Merlin 29 engines, and A wings armed with 8 0.303 in machine guns.
+One additional Sea Hurricane Mk.
+I came from the UK (Serial No. V7402), for a total of 51.

 Holland standard Hurricane.
 Canadian built variant.
 RAF serial airframe AM270 was completed around early March 1942 to Dutch standards, including US built Merlin, instruments and gun sight, as the prototype of an order for the Netherlands East Indies (KM/KNIL).
 Given the Dutch serial HC3-287, its subsequent fate is unclear beyond being used by CCF for test flying.
 AM270 was also used by the RAF for a Consolidated San Diego built Catalina creating a further level of confusion.

 Hawker Hurricane Mk.
 I (50), (Serial Nos.
 310-329, 1351-1380), Mk.
 IIC (1), (Serial No. A274 (ex HV961), Mk.
 XII (401), (Serial Nos.
-5376-5775, 9426), Mk.
+5376-5775), 9426 (post war serial for a recovered Hurricane of unknown serial), Mk.
 XIIA (50), (V7402, BW835-BW884), Sea Hurricane (1), (Serial R4177), for a total of 503 aircraft.

 The first Hawker Hurricanes operated by the RCAF were British built Mk.
 Is built with a fabric wing and flew with a two blade prop, RCAF (Serial Nos.
 310 to 329).
 A British-built Hurricane Mk.
 I (Serial No. L1848) was provided to Canadian Car & Foundry (CC&F) as a pattern aircraft for production.
 The first Hurricanes produced for the RCAF by CC&F were Hurricane Mk.
 Xs.
 These were basically Canadian built Hurricane Mk.
 Is with cut down Fairey Battle props without spinners, eight-gun wings, and no glare shields.
-They wore RCAF (Serial Nos.
+RCAF Mk.
+I (Serial Nos.
 1351 to 1380).

 RCAF Hurricane Squadrons in Canada's Home War Establishment during the Second World War

 At the outbreak of the Second World War Canada had only a handful of obsolete post First World War Siskin and Atlas biplane fighters for air defence.
 The RCAF attempted to fill the void with Grumman Goblin and Curtiss Kittyhawk fighters until Canadian industry could start producing the Hurricane built under license from Hawker in England.
 The Canadian Car and Foundry Company, in Fort William Ontario (now Thunder Bay) flew the first Canadian-built Hurricane on 9 January 1940.
-It differed from the British-built Mk.
-I Hurricane by having a Packard-built Merlin engine.

 In response to the German potential to conduct air attacks on Canada with long range Focke-Wulf Fw 200 Condors and aircraft launched from the aircraft carrier Graf Zepplin, the RCAF established an air defence network to protect Canada's eastern air approaches and Halifax's strategic harbour.
 The first British-built Hurricanes appeared at RCAF Station Dartmouth in November 1939 with the arrival of No. 1 Squadron.
 The Squadron was transferred to England in June 1940 where it was the only Canadian squadron to participate in the historic Battle of Britain.
 The squadron was subsequently re-numbered No. 401 Squadron and went on to become the RCAF's highest scoring squadron in the Second World War.